kainlighty/LightGifts/README.md

 - Limit on the number of gifts that can be collected
 - Automatic saving of statistics at a specified interval (in minutes)
 - Restrictions on the use of gifts in editing mode: prohibiting breaking, dropping, moving, and crafting
-- Randomization.
-When a gift is spawned, the skins will be different in most cases (if more than 1 ID or Nickname).
+- Randomization gift skins and reward amounts

 # › Commands
 | Command | Description | Permission |